Skip to content

 FieldTypeDescriptionExample

-htmlSTRINGHTML-formatted summary of the helper result when output_format is html.
+htmlHTMLHTML representation of the result when output_format is html.
+Otherwise empty.

 Join Suggestions: public.users